markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 ::: zone pivot="windows-11"
 By default, any pins provisioned via policy settings are restored upon the next policy refresh, even when users unpin them.

-This allows admins more granular controls over items pinned to the taskbar by IT admins.

-By default, pinned items can be unpinned by users, but they're repinned during the next policy update cycle.
-With `PinGeneration`, you can define that specific items pinned to the taskbar can be unpinned by users.
+If your devices are patched with [KB####](/windows/) or later, you can define the `PinGeneration` attribute in the XML file.
+This allows users to unpin specific items pinned to the taskbar.
 The pins won't be repinned during the next policy update cycle.

+### PinGeneration details

-- when `PinGeneration` is defined, a user can unpin that element.
-The pin won't be repinned during the next policy update cycle
+- When `PinGeneration` is defined, users can unpin that element, and the pin won't be repinned during the next policy update cycle
-- when `PinGeneration` isn't defined, a user can unpin that element.
-However, the pin will be repinned during the next policy update cycle
+- When `PinGeneration` isn't defined, users can unpin that element, but the pin will be repinned during the next policy update cycle
-- If the `PinGeneration` value changes, for example from `1` to `2`, the element is pinned, even if the user unpinned it previously
+- If the `PinGeneration` value changes, for example from `1` to `2`, the element is pinned again, even if the user unpinned it previously

 ::: zone-end